 Parking in Downtown Hot Springs

 All around Downtown Hot Springs, you’ll notice free 2-hour parking on the streets.
-From what we gathered, they were pretty lax about the 2-hour time limit but we decided to park at the Exchange Street Parking Garage which is free to park at. // MAP
+From what we gathered, they were pretty lax about the 2-hour time limit but we decided to park at the Exchange Street Parking Garage which is free to park. // MAP

 Things to Do in Hot Springs, Arkansas